pepa65/lmdescrypt/README.md

 # lmdecrypt

-This script installs Linux Mint Debian Edition i686 or amd64, version 201403, or Linux Mint Debian Edition version 2 (201504) to be *Fully luks encrypted, with lvm2 volumes of root, swap and (optionally) data*
+This script installs Linux Mint Debian Edition i686 or amd64, version 201403, or Linux Mint Debian Edition version 2 (201504) to be:
+*Fully luks encrypted, with lvm2 volumes of root, swap and (optionally) data*

 Github page: https://github.com/pepa65/lmdecrypt